 - Smart maintenance makes all the difference: Proper aftercare in the first week is crucial for healing and settling.
 For long-term success, schedule regular touch-ups to maintain your look consistently, rather than waiting for the filler to completely fade.

-What Are Lip Fillers & How Long Do They Last?
+So, What Are Lip Fillers & How Long Do They Really Last?

 If you’re curious about getting a fuller, more defined pout, you’ve probably heard about lip fillers.
 So, what are they exactly?
 Lip fillers are injections that add volume and shape to your lips.
 They’re a type of dermal filler, and the most popular ones are made from hyaluronic acid (HA).
 This isn’t some strange, foreign substance—HA is actually a sugar that your body produces naturally to keep your skin hydrated and plump.
 The filler uses a synthetic, gel-like version of it to achieve those beautiful, natural-looking results.